joshkjx/sound-sentry/backend/README.md

 Implemented pyannote [
 speaker-diarization-community-1](https://huggingface.co/pyannote/speaker-diarization-community-1) for the speaker recognition (SR) model.

-Updated DeepSonar to use pytorch over tensorflow, as the core of DEepSonar is a classifier.
+Updated DeepSonar to use pytorch over tensorflow, as the core of DeepSonar is a classifier.

 ```text
 CS5647Project/